 Every year, hotels get more and more innovative with the way they market their brand.
-Here are some trending hotel marketing ideas in 2018 that are worth implementing to boost loyalty and bookings with your hotel.
+Here are some trending hotel marketing ideas that are worth implementing to boost loyalty and bookings with your hotel.

 Craft a killer loyalty program

 61% of travelers look for loyalty programs that offer a large variety of rewards to choose from.
-Utilize loyalty programs so customers keep booking you for added rewards and perks with each return visit such as complimentary room upgrades and free spa sessions.
+Utilize loyalty programs, so customers keep booking you for added rewards and perks with each return visit such as complimentary room upgrades and free spa sessions.

 Optimize your website using AMP